Effective January 1, 2015

-- The state will rebate grass dead or alive.
+- The state will rebate grass (dead or alive).

 - EBMUD will rebate replacement of existing irrigated lawn.
-If you have stopped watering because of the drought, eligibility for the EBMUD rebate is based on evidence that the area to be converted was irrigated in the past.
+If you have stopped watering because of the drought, eligibility for the EBMUD rebate is based on evidence that the area to be converted was irrigated in the recent past.

 No, there are some important differences to keep in mind when planning and implementing your lawn conversion, specifically:

-- State tree requirement: The state rebate requires that customers plan to incorporate one tree, either new or existing in the conversion project area; there is no tree requirement for the EBMUD rebate.
+- State tree requirement: The state rebate requires that customers plan to incorporate one tree, either new or existing, in the conversion project area.
+There is no tree requirement for the EBMUD rebate.